Frequently Asked Questions

 Many interns choose a site because they have an interest in seeking future employment with the organization that they have chosen.
 On occasion interns have received job offers as a result of the work they have done as interns.
 We recommend that you work as though you are employed at the site by working collegially and respecting those that you encounter on a daily basis.
 Even if you do not get future employment at that site, your supervisor could serve as a potential reference for you as you seek employment opportunities in the future.

+While neither of these are strictly prohibited, they are both discouraged.
 It is our goal to have you gain the most marketable job experience and to receive the best mentoring possible from your internship.
 Working in a different realm will to increase your network of contact and enhance your resume or vitae.

 You may not use your regular full or part-time employment as an internship.